rledford/mongoqs/README.md

 # MongoQS

-MongoQS is a URL query string processor that converts query strings to MongoDB query filters, projections, and sort criteria.
-It also supports query result document limits and skips.
+MongoQS is a URL query string processor that converts query strings to MongoDB query filters and options.

 ## Table of Contents